murilogustineli/Survey-Activation-Functions/README.md

-# Survey Paper about Activation Functions on Deep Neural Networks
+# Understanding Activation Functions for Deep Neural Networks
 Repo for storing content on my survey paper about Activation Functions on Deep Neural Networks